 Photo by: Diana K. Arreola

 Yoshi emigrated from Mexico to the United States when she was 15 years old.
 In spite of the difficulties she faced as a newly arrived immigrant, she graduated from high school and then enrolled full-time at Skyline College.
 She then transferred to UC Berkeley where she received a B.A. in Sociology.
 While at Berkeley, she became a leader at Berkeley Organizing Congregations for Action (BOCA) and an ambassador of the Chicana Latina Foundation Broadband Project.
-In her last year, she discovered her passion on help immigrants like herself to navigate the challenging immigration system and volunteered at the East Bay Sanctuary Covenant (EBSC), where she aided in sanctuary -support, protection, and advocacy -to low-income and indigent refugees and immigrants.
-The financial independence Yoshi gained the very first day she set a foot in the United States while working full-time to fund her education, and excelling academically has made of her a strong, conscious and determined woman to make a constructive impact in the lives of other immigrants.
-Yoshi plans to pursue an Immigration Law.
+In her last year, she discovered her passion for helping immigrants like herself to navigate the challenging immigration system and volunteered at the East Bay Sanctuary Covenant (EBSC), where she aided in sanctuary -support, protection, and advocacy -to low-income and indigent refugees and immigrants.
+The financial independence Yoshi gained the very first day she set foot in the United States while working full-time to fund her education, and excelling academically has made her a strong, conscious and determined woman to make a constructive impact in the lives of other immigrants.
+Yoshi plans to pursue immigration law.

 Photo by: Diana K. Arreola